constellant/dpSlate/source/two_column.md

 ## Getting Your Document On DevNet

-Once you have built and tested your document using dpSlate, you can now get it publish it on DevNet.
+Once you have built and tested your document using DevNet Slate, you can now get it publish it on DevNet.
 You will need to raise a ticket to get your new static HTML files on DevNet for publishing.
 You can do this by placing your build directory (with all subdirectories) into a zip, a Box.net folder or a Dropbox folder that you can share with the DevNet team.

-# Elements of Style for API Documentation
+# Elements of Style for Cisco APIs'

-Now that you understand the mechanics of dpSlate.
+Now that you understand the mechanics of DevNet Slate.
 Now we need to get into the specifics of how to use these tools to present a common, consistent, and great developer experience on DevNet for your API.

 ## The Basics